 What Is PMI and When Do You Need It?

-Private Mortgage Insurance (PMI) is required by most lenders when your down payment is less than 20% of the home price.
-It protects the lender — not you — in case you default.
+Private Mortgage Insurance (PMI) may be required on a conventional loan when the down payment is below 20% of the home's value.
+It protects the lender — not the borrower — if the borrower defaults.
+Requirements differ for other loan types and programs.

 Example: On a $380,000 loan at 0.6% PMI: